Pianist, Organist, Conductor

 Principal New York Times critic Allan Kozinn wrote that Mr. D’Agostino “gave deft, powerful performances that got to the heart of the music, the gentle and songlike as well as the robust and purely dexterous.”
 As a champion of 20th century music, he has collaborated with composers including George Crumb, Milton Babbitt, Stephen Paulus, and Ned Rorem.
 As a conductor he has worked with various soloists including pianists Jeremy Denk and William Wolfram, Metropolitan Opera trumpeter James Ross, and Metropolitan Opera singers Hei-Kyung Hong and Barry Banks.

 Mr. D’Agostino earned the Doctor of Musical Arts degree from The Juilliard School, where he was also on the faculty.
-He has served as juror on competitions for the Organists’ Guild and the Schweitzer competition, and currently is Organ Faculty at Mannes The New School for Music.
-He is Director of Music and Organist at the Church of the Blessed Sacrament near Lincoln Center.
+He has served as juror for various competitions of the American Guild of Organists and the Albert Schweitzer Festival.
+Mr. D’Agostino is currently Organ Faculty at Mannes The New School for Music and serves as Director of Music and Organist at St. Ann and the Holy Trinity.